 The Campground at Beverly Beach State Park

 The campground at Beverly Beach State Park consists of more than 250 campsites in eight interconnected loops.
 There are 53 full-hookup campsites perfect for RVs and trailers.
 Of these, 27 sites are furnished with cable television hookups.
 In addition, the campground has 76 campsites with electrical and water hookups.
 The campground features 32 pull-through sites, which are ideal for larger RVs and trailers.
 There are another 128 campsites for tents and 21 yurts.
-You can enjoy a fresh meal anytime since each campsite is furnished with a picnic table and fire ring.
+You can enjoy a fresh meal anytime since each campsite is furnished with a picnic table and a fire ring.
 Showers and restrooms are within walking distance.
-Campsites have a paved parking pad but leveling devices may be needed.
+Campsites have a paved parking pad, but leveling devices may be needed.
 There is a dump station located at the entrance of the campground.
 RVs and trailers should not dump a full holding tank at the campsites with full hookups.
-Campers are encouraged not to leave trash in the bathrooms and use the dumpsters as well as recycling center located near the entrance of the campground.
+Campers are encouraged not to leave trash in the bathrooms and use the dumpsters as well as the recycling center located near the entrance of the campground.
 Pets are welcome to join you during your stay, but remember to keep them on a six-foot leash.
 Generator use is allowed during the day.

 Seasonal activities in Beverly Beach State Park

 Hiking in Beverly Beach State Park is ideal for novices and nature lovers.
-The two-mile Spencer Creek Loop Trail circles the campground through a nicely forested area with spruce and hemlock trees as well as colorful wildflowers during spring time.
+The two-mile Spencer Creek Loop Trail circles the campground through a nicely forested area with spruce and hemlock trees as well as colorful wildflowers during springtime.
 Another excellent hike that starts in the park is the moderate 10.3-mile Beverly Beach to Moolak Beach Trail.
-This out and back hike offers views of the Oregon coastline including Yaquina Head, Starfish Cove, and Cape Foulweather.
+This out and back hike offers views of the Oregon coastline, including Yaquina Head, Starfish Cove, and Cape Foulweather.